sap218/jabberwocky-tests/README.md

 # jabberwocky-tests
-tests for the jabberwocky toolkit
+tests for the jabberwocky toolkit - see [jabberwocky](https://github.com/sap218/jabberwocky) repository

 ### `catch`
 see directory `catch` for the example test